A Partner Recruitment Plant Formula that Equals Revenue Growth

 2- Ideal Partner Profile:

-An ultimate partner profile entails a list of predefined criteria for examining and evaluating partners – or in case of potential partners, qualifying future ones during the partner recruitment process – to ensure that they possess the qualities and characteristics to achieve the vendors’ business objectives.
-The defined criteria differ for each vendor however, they are usually based on partners’:
+An ultimate partner profile entails a list of predefined criteria for examining and evaluating partners.
+However, in case of potential partners, partner profile contains a list of criteria for qualifying future partners during the partner recruitment process.
+In both cases, the process is to ensure that they possess the qualities and characteristics to achieve the vendors’ business objectives.
+The defined criteria differ for each vendor.
+However, the criteria are usually based on partners’:

 - Company size